Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with no wasted words.
-It efficiently conveys the tool's purpose.
+The description is a single, concise sentence with no unnecessary words or repetition.
+It is perfectly sized for the tool's simplicity.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.